3. Candidate Relaxation

 Notes and Limitations

-No charge states or external fields are included.
+No charge states or external electric fields are included.

 No temperature or vibrational effects are considered.

-Energies are total energies from the ML model.
+Energies are total energies predicted by the selected ML backend.

-fmaxthreshold.Parallel performance depends on CPU availability and thread configuration.
+fmaxthreshold andmax_steps.Parallel performance depends on backend, hardware, and thread configuration.